 If the value of your share of the equity in your property is over £10,000 then your property is potentially at risk if you go bankrupt.
 As discussed above you can protect your home by buying this back from the Official Receiver.

 If it is not going to be possible to ‘buy’ your equity then you may well lose your home.
-In these circumstances bankruptcy may not be a sensible solution for you unless you have decided to give up your property and rent.
+In these circumstances bankruptcy may not be a sensible solution for you unless you have already made the decision to give up your property and rent.

-As an alternative you may want to consider an Individual Voluntary Arrangement.
+As an alternative you may want to consider an IVA.
 This solution gives far more protection for your property but will require you to make reasonable monthly payments towards your debts for 5-6 years.

 The effect on home equity must be carefully considered before choosing any debt solution.
-Call us (0800 077 6180) or complete the form below to get expert advice on deciding which is right for you.
+To get further advice on deciding which is right for you call us (0800 077 6180) or complete the form below.

 Arrange a call with a Bankruptcy Expert

 Your information will be held in strictest confidence and used to contact you by our internal team only.
 We will never share your details with any third party without your permission.